 Fictive Kin’s OKRs also respond to the environment.
 In the beginning stages of the pandemic, the agency’s leadership team came to the consensus that they would not only keep their team together, but they would attempt to grow it and continue to position themselves as best as they could for the future.

-“The number one objective this year, starting in April, was to survive 2020 and the pandemic without any layoffs,” said Koczon.
-“Survival is something to celebrate especially if you can keep the team together.”
+“The number one Objective… was to survive 2020 and the pandemic without any layoffs,” said Koczon.
+“Survival is something to celebrate — especially if you can keep the team together.”

 What Koczon enjoys the most about OKRs is the flexibility the framework offers while simultaneously keeping everyone aligned and focused.